In recent years, the world of work has changed a lot. Like a lot, a lot.

 We’ve seen amazing talent jumping ship from corporate life to a gig life.

 We found that people on both sides of the market wanted less competition and more collaboration.
-Business leaders wanted an easier way to access trusted on-demand talent: “a dating site meets job board” was heard more than once.
+Business leaders wanted an easier and more cost effective way to access trusted on-demand talent: “a dating site meets job board” was heard more than once.
 They wanted increased access to thought leadership and outside-in perspectives on problems they were facing.
 They wanted support scoping their gigs and help pulling together teams and panels of impressive talent.
 On the other side, talent wanted to be part of a community of peers with whom they could learn and connect.